- Fend off mold and decay by soaking your carved pumpkin in a bleach and water solution.

 Hey, we get it—you’re super excited about Halloween and can’t wait to get carving.
 But the fewer days your pumpkin is carved and exposed to the elements, the fresher it will look on Halloween.

-If you want to skip all the other steps, just wait to carve your pumpkin the night before and simply let nature takes its course.
+If you want to skip all the other steps, just wait to carve your pumpkin the night before and simply let nature take its course.
 After all, there’s no need for preservation tricks when the use window is only 24 to 48 hours.

 But let’s get real; given you’re reading this article, there’s a good chance you’re the kind of person who can’t possibly wait until the night before to carve your pumpkins.
 You want to bask in all things Halloween for the entire month of October.